Maui Fire Department report on deadly wildfire details need for more equipment and mutual aid plans

-The need for additional firefighting equipment is one of 17 recommendations included in an after-action report produced for the department by the Western Fire Chiefs Association.
-The report details what went well when the department responded in Lahaina, Olinda and Kula on Aug.
-8, as well as improvements that can be made, Assistant Fire Chief Jeff Giesa said.

-Giesa and Fire Chief Brad Ventura discussed the report during a news conference in Kula on Tuesday morning and said the full document would be released later that day.

-“There were firefighters fighting the fires in Lahaina as they well knew their homes were burning down,” Ventura said.
+“There were firefighters fighting the fires in Lahaina as they well knew their homes were burning down,” Fire Chief Brad Ventura said during a news conference in Kula on Tuesday.
 “There were firefighters who rescued people and kept them in their apparatus for several hours as they continued to evacuate others.”

-One off-duty safety officer repeatedly drove his personal moped into the fire zone to rescue people, according to Ventura, and other firefighters drove their own cars to the perimeter and ran and hiked inside to evacuate people.

-“While I'm incredibly proud of our department's response, I believe we can always improve our efforts,” Ventura said.
+Ventura said he was “incredibly proud” of the response but believes the department can always improve.

+One recommendation is that the department keep all back-up vehicles ready to go.
+Extra engines that were on standby for large incidents took up to an hour to deploy, according to the report, because they needed to be stocked with the proper equipment.
+The report did not say what they were missing.

+The report also describes the chaos after the fire raged out of control.
+Around 6 p.m., it says, fire trucks drove over downed power lines carrying evacuees to safety.
+One crew came across a couple who had found a baby, and another pulled people from the water near the sea wall after they jumped into the ocean to avoid the flames.

+The report says a repeater enabled radio communications to stay up despite cell towers and fiber-optic cable damage taking down the cellular network, but they were overwhelmed due to “a variety” of unspecified reasons.

-One of the recommendations in the report is that the department keep their relief fire equipment fully stocked, he said.
-Other recommendations include creating a statewide mutual aid program and a statewide evacuation plan for residents who speak different languages.
+Other recommendations include creating a statewide mutual aid program and an evacuation plan for residents and tourists who speak different languages.

 Many of the factors that contributed to the disaster are already known: A windstorm battering the island had downed power lines and blown off parts of rooftops, and debris blocked roads throughout Lahaina.

-Hawaiian Electric has acknowledged that one of its power lines fell and caused a fire in Lahaina the morning of Aug.
+Hawaiian Electric has acknowledged that one of its power lines fell and caused a fire in Lahaina early on Aug.
 8, but the utility company denies that the morning fire caused the flames that burned through the town later that day.

-The vast majority of the county's fire crews were already tied up fighting other wildfires on a different part of the island, their efforts sometimes hindered by a critical loss of water pressure after the winds knocked out electricity for the water pumps normally used to load firefighting tanks and reservoirs.
-County officials have acknowledged that a lack of backup power for critical pumps made it significantly harder for crews to battle the Upcountry fires.
+Roughly 40% of Maui County's firefighting resources were already tied up fighting other wildfires on a different part of the island.

 A smaller firefighting team was tasked with handling any outbreaks in Lahaina.
 That crew brought the morning fire under control and even declared it extinguished, then broke for lunch.
-By the time they returned, flames had erupted in the same area and were quickly moving into a major subdivision.
+By the time they returned less than an hour later, flames had erupted in the same area and were quickly moving into a major subdivision.

 “Our firefighters are well-trained, they are well-equipped.
 They are basically forced to make decisions every single day with the best information available,” Giesa said of the crew leaving.
 “It’s 20-20 hindsight, but our crews did everything that they normally do on fires.”